 Our work sheds light on this problem by utilizing the framework from Section~\ref{sec:bounds}.
 This analysis allows insights into what graph state transformations are possible using projective measurements and general local unitary operations, going beyond the restrictions to LC + LPM from prior studies.
 Our work also provides a simple criterion for deciding whether a certain subset of graph state transformations are possible.
 This criterion is phrased in terms of a matrix equation, which is solvable in polynomial time using, for example, Gaussian elimination.
 In this way, our work circumvents the bottleneck imposed by the NP-completeness results of~\cite{Dahlberg2020, Dahlberg2020-2}.
 Our study extends the previous work of~\cite{harikrishnan2023localizing}, which highlights various properties of the post-measurement ensemble produced by LC + LPM on graph states with Pauli noise, and, which~\cite{amaro2018estimating} provides estimates for the localizable entanglement defined by the bipartite logarithmic negativity on noisy graph states.

-We now establish some notation and terminology for the remainder of this section.
-Let $G = (V, E)$ be a graph whose vertex set $V$ is partitioned into two nonempty sets $A$ and $B$.
-When discussing the localizable entanglement or multiparite entanglement of assistance of the associated graph state $|G\rangle$, we assume as before that measurements are performed on the subsystem $A$, which is then subsequently discarded.
-We again take $N \coloneqq |V|$, $N_A \coloneqq |A|$, and $N_B \coloneqq |B|$.
-Let $G - A$ denote the subgraph of $G$ induced by $B$.
-That is, $G-A$ is the graph having $B$ as a vertex set and whose edge set is the collection of all edges of $G$ connecting only vertices in $B$.
-Let $\mathbf{\Gamma}_{BA}$ denote the $N_B\times N_A$ block of the adjacency matrix of $G$ describing the connectivity between sets $A$ and $B$.
-That is, for vertices $b\in B$ and $a\in A$, the matrix element $(\mathbf{\Gamma})_{ba}$ assumes value one if there is an edge in $E$ connecting $a$ and $b$ and zero otherwise.